ArduPilot/ardupilot_wiki/common/source/docs/common-geotagging-airpixel-entire.rst

     :target: http://shop.airpixel.cz/product/air-commander-entire/
     :width: 450px

 `The Entire <http://photogrammetry.airpixel.cz/>`_ is a standalone device for GeoTagging of images in-camera SD card.
-GPS data data is read from the autopilot's serial port (aka MAVlink bus) and is then saved directly into the photos using EXIF.
-The Entire can also trigger the camera shutter via MAVlink commands.
+GPS data data is read from the autopilot's serial port (aka MAVLink bus) and is then saved directly into the photos using EXIF.
+The Entire can also trigger the camera shutter via MAVLink commands.

 - Photos are tagged (via EXIF) with the lat, lon and altitude within the camera
 - GPS position filtering and interpolation for higher accuracy